Free Kids Chore Chart Printable + 6 Tips For Success

 Our Chore Schedule

-Just to give you an idea of good chores for kids, here is a picture of all of my kids’ chore charts.
+Just to give you an idea of good chores for kids, here is a picture of all of my kids’ chore sheet.
 We have a rule that they have to get all of their chores done (except their daily reading) before 8:00 AM.
 I wake them up at 7:00 (during the school year).

-Adding their morning routine onto their chore chart can help kids learn to accomplish simple tasks such as getting ready.
+Adding their morning routine onto their chore chart can help kids learn to do simple tasks such as getting ready.
 This may be something that you only want to do for young kids but older kids can also benefit from it if they are teens or tweens and often forget important hygiene skills.

 This also helps kids grow their self-esteem as they learn to accomplish simpler things.
 Then the chores can get more difficult as they get older.